 The history of workplace wellness starts with the Italian physician, Bernardini Ramazzini (1633-1714) who is believed to be one of the first to write about the effects of work exposure on workers (occupational diseases) and was interested in the possibilities of taking preventative measures (Gainer, 2008) to help improve employee well-being.

-Workplace wellness includes expenditures on programs, services, activities and equipment by employers aimed at improving their employees’ health and wellness.
+Workplace wellness includes expenditures on programs, services, activities, and equipment by employers aimed at improving their employees’ health and wellness.
 These expenditures aim to raise awareness, provide education, and offer incentives that address specific health risk factors and behaviors (e.g., lack of exercise, poor eating habits, stress, obesity, smoking) and encourage employees to adopt healthier lifestyles.
-By doing so, employers benefit with reduced health care costs, reduced injury rates, and workers' compensation premiums, and an overall healthier and safer workplace.
+By doing so, employers benefit from reduced health care costs, reduced injury rates, workers' compensation premiums, and an overall healthier and safer workplace.